martinezpenya/ED-CFGS-2122/UD03/UD03_ejercicios_EN.md

 > **NOTE: Don't worry right now about the remote pointers (the ones that appear in red).
 Later we will synchronize them with the remote repository.**

-### Merge author branch
+### Merge `autor` branch

 If instead of merging a branch that is ahead of `master`, what we do is merge a branch that is in parallel with the `master` branch, then we will perform a **3-way merge**

 This type of merging can cause conflicts.
 If both branches contain modifications on the same lines in the same files a conflict may occur.

 In this case, the `README.md` file has a line with the author's name, but with separate lines in the `master` and `author` branches (all caps).

 To perform the merge we run